 Complete the digital membership form and pay online through Paypal by clicking here

-Download the membership form (PDF format) and mail us your payment by clicking here
+Download the membership form (MSWord format) and mail us your payment by clicking here

 The National Association of Appellate Court Attorneys (NAACA) provides an annual conference with training and education specifically tailored to attorneys at state and federal appellate courts.
-Our next in person conference
+Our 2023 conference

-for Summer 2021.
-These online Summer 2021 sessions are free to members, and when our conference is held live, NAACA members receive a significant tuition discount.
+was hosted by Berkeley Law School and the Berkeley Judicial Institute, with whom we affiliated in 2021.
+NAACA members receive a significant tuition discount (which is more than the annual membership fee!)
 Join now, and you'll be a member for one full year.
 But there are other reasons to join NAACA now, even if you are unsure whether you'll be able to participate in the next conference.
 Consult this article

 for detailed information about the benefits of joining NAACA, in the words of some of our longtime members.
 Or continue reading below for a summary of those benefits.